sequinstream/sequin/README.md

 ### Sequin vs Debezium

 Debezium is also a change data capture tool that captures changes from Postgres and streams them to messaging systems like Kafka.
-Debezium requires significant infrastructure (Kafka, Zookeeper, Connect) to operate.
+Debezium requires significant infrastructure (Kafka, Connect) to operate.

 Sequin provides the same change data capture capabilities but with a much simpler setup:

-1. **No Kafka required**: Sequin doesn't require Kafka or Zookeeper.
+1. **No Kafka required**: Sequin doesn't require Kafka.
 2. **Native destinations**: With Debezium, you route to destinations via Kafka Connect.
 With Sequin, you stream directly to your destination of choice.
 This means simpler setup, fewer transforms, and fewer moving parts.
 3. **Full-featured web console**: Sequin includes a web console for configuration and monitoring.